Hurstone/Expression2/Expression2 Radio/Advanced mode/README.md

 # Radio Expression2
 ## Advanced mode

-### USE ONLY IF YOURE CONFORTABLE WITH PYTHON AND API
+### USE ONLY IF YOURE COMFORTABLE WORKING WITH PYTHON AND API

-The advanced mode is to download spotify playlist and put them into a dropbox To download the spotify playlist we'll be using the Spotdl librairie Then with the "dropbox-mp3-scrapper" file you'll be able to extract the dropbox sharelink and put it into a file
+The advanced mode is made to download spotify playlist(s) and put them into a dropbox To download the spotify playlist we will be using the Spotdl library Then with the "dropbox-mp3-scrapper" file you will be able to extract the dropbox sharelink and put it into a file

 ## Spotdl download

-To download the Spotdl librairie you'll need to have python installed if you don't have python installed i invite you to download it
+To download the Spotdl library you will need to have python installed if you do not have python installed you should download the python installer before continuing the setup.

-once you arrived in the download menu i invite you to check this option :
+once you run the installer, make sure this option is checked and then you can proceed to start the installation.

 ![image](https://github.com/user-attachments/assets/986d8318-6d97-4f26-84d4-e6fc05e66a24)

-once this done you'll just need to do the classic python install (if you don't know how to install it i invite you to watch a youtube tuto)
+once the installer has finished the installation,

-next you have to open the windows terminal and type ```pip install spotdl``` when the download is complete type ```spotdl --download-ffmpeg```
+you have to open the command-line and type ```pip install spotdl``` and then running ```spotdl --download-ffmpeg``` should finish installation of Spotdl

-And it should be good

 ## Spotdl usage

-you just have to type ```spotdl <SPOTIFY PLAYLIST LINK<```

-and you're playlist should be downloading
+using the command ```spotdl <SPOTIFY PLAYLIST LINK>``` you can download the specified playlist

 ## Playlist to dropbox

-just put the new downloaded playlist to dropbox...
+simply upload the files downloaded by executing the Spotdl command to your dropbox

-## Dropbox sharlink excrator
+## Dropbox sharelink extractor

 ### Step 1: Access Dropbox Developer Console:
-Visit the [Dropbox Developer Console](https://www.dropbox.com/developers) webpage and use your Dropbox account credentials to log in.
-(There’s no way to access it from your main Dropbox account.)
+Visit the [Dropbox Developer Console](https://www.dropbox.com/developers) webpage and log in with your dropbox credentials. (a Dropbox account is required for this)

 ### Step 2: Create a new app
 In the Developer Console, click on the "Create app" button.